biocore/qiime/doc/documentation/table_objects.rst

 Description of available ``Table`` objects
 ==========================================

-There are multiple objects available but some of them are unofficial abstract base classes (does not use the ``abc`` module for historical reasonas).
+There are multiple objects available but some of them are unofficial abstract base classes (does not use the ``abc`` module for historical reasons).
+In practice, the objects used should be the derived Tables such as ``SparseOTUTable`` or ``DenseAbundanceTable``.

 Table
 -----